uhyeay2/AttendanceTracker/README.md

   - Test Projects for this application are created using xUnit
 - Moq
   - Dependency In AttendenceTracker.Application.Tests
-  - Integration Tests are set up by Mocking Dependencies using the popular Moq Framework
+  - Unit Tests are set up by Mocking Dependencies using the popular Moq Framework
 - Genfu
   - Dependency In AttendenceTracker.Application.Tests
   - This tool is helpful for Generating Fake Data to use in Unit Tests.